sakil4028/AI_Resume_Analyzer/README.md

 # AI Resume Analyzer 🚀

 AI Resume Analyzer is a Flask-based web application that analyzes resumes using NLP and Machine Learning techniques.
-The system evaluates ATS score, extracts skills, predicts resume category, compares resumes with job descriptions.
+The system evaluates ATS score, extracts skills, predicts resume category, compares resumes with job descriptions, and provides smart feedback for improving resumes.

 ---